Turing-04/road_classifier_satellite/README.md

 conda install -c pytorch torchvision cudatoolkit=10.1 pytorch

-weights checkpoints are stored in the files folder results are stored in the results/images folder data is stored in the training/images and training/groundtruth folders
+weights checkpoints are stored in the files folder results are stored in the results/test folder data is stored in the training/images and training/groundtruth folders test images are stored in the test folder with no subfolders